 To define the current and future needs for developing and implementing landscape-level species strategies to guide stand-level species selection decisions in B.C. in the context of climate change.

-- To explore the issues in developing and implementing a landscape-level species strategies in British Columbia
+- Explore issues in developing and implementing a landscape-level species strategies in B.C.

-- Develop a framework and methodology for developing landscape level tree species strategies
+- Create a framework and methodology for developing landscape level tree species strategies

-- Explore the development of specific targets or benchmarks for tree species composition and density variability at the landscape-level for a management unit
+- Explore development of benchmarks for tree species composition and density variability at the landscape-level for management units

 January, September and October 2012: Landscape-level Ecological Tree Species Benchmarks Pilot sessions in Williams Lake, Prince George and Smithers